NNPDF/pineappl/docs/cli-tutorial.md

 - the last two columns show the scale uncertainty, which typically is asymmetric.

-## Getting help: `pineappl --help`
+## `pineappl --help`: Getting help

-One of the most difficult aspects of learning a new program is remembering *how* to achieve certain tasks and *what* to type.
-Fortunately, this is easy with `pineappl`.
+One of the most difficult aspects of learning a new program is remembering how to achieve certain tasks and what to type.
+This should be easy with `pineappl`.
 If you don't want to remember a bunch of commands just remember that you can type

     pineappl

-which is a shortcut for
+which is a shortcut for `pineappl --help`.

-    pineappl --help

 This will give you a list of program options and *subcommands*, under which all operations in `pineappl` are grouped, and a corresponding description.
 You'll be familiar with the concept of subcommand if you're using `git`: `add`, `commit` and `push` are well-known subcommands of it.

 To get more help on a specific subcommand, for instance `convolute`, which we've used already, run